-National-level highlights include sending bi+ leaders annually to the White House during the Obama administration beginning with the groundbreaking Bisexual Community Roundtable in 2013, being one of first bi orgs in the country to commemorate Celebrate Bisexuality Day with a public celebratory event (Bi Arts Fest hosted annually between 2010-2017), and consistently serving as a partner of the Bisexual Health Awareness Month (BHAM) campaign since 2014.
+National-level accomplishments include sending bi+ leaders annually to the White House during the Obama administration beginning with the groundbreaking Bisexual Community Roundtable in 2013, and helping to petition Google to unblock the autocomplete function for the word "bisexual" from search engines in 2014.
+LABTF is also one of first bi+ orgs in the country to commemorate Celebrate Bisexuality Day with a public celebration - the Bi Arts Fest hosted annually between 2010-2017, and consistently serving as a partner of the Bisexual Health Awareness Month (BHAM) campaign since 2014.

-Local accomplishments include conducting a bi+ community needs assessment of Greater LA in 2014, being the first bi org to march under its own banner at Los Angeles Pride in 2011, and marching as a community partner in #ResistMarchLA in 2017.
-Other signature events include our trademark "Bi & Beyond" educational workshops as well as other panels and presentations, and local bi+ leader team-building events and retreats.
+Local-level achievements include conducting the Bisexual/Pansexual/Fluid Community Needs Assessment of Greater LA in 2014, being the first bi org to march under its own banner at Los Angeles Pride in 2011, and marching as a community partner in #ResistMarchLA in 2017.
+LABTF also received a proclamation from the City of Los Angeles in 2015 and from the City of West Hollywood in 2016.
+Other signature events include our trademark "Bi & Beyond" educational workshops as well as other presentations, and local bi+ leader team-building events and retreats.

 Dr. Mimi is a nationally-recognized psychologist, educator, author, and grassroots activist specializing in the LGBTQ+ and Asian Pacific Islander (API) communities.
 Since the 1990s, she has co-founded three bi+ orgs in Los Angeles - the Los Angeles Bi Task Force, ambi (LA's Bi Social Community), and Fluid at UCLA.
 In the past Dr. Mimi served on the Board of the South Bay LGBT Center and 'Ohana House/Asian Pacific Islanders for Human Rights, and is currently a member of the state-wide #Out4MentalHealth project.
 Her steadfast leadership has earned her a seat at the landmark 2013 White House Bisexual Community Roundtable and being named “One of the Most Significant Women in the Bisexual Movement.”
 She currently works as a Staff Psychologist at Loyola Marymount University (LMU), Professor at Antioch University, and as a consultant/trainer on diversity issues.
 Dr. Mimi lives in the South Bay with her wife and two cats. www.drmimihoang.com